khalid-naami/khalid-naami.github.io/blog/2026-05-13-market-dynamics-efficiency-momentum-mean-reversion.md

 The market is constantly cycling between two states:
 *   **Momentum**: The tendency for an asset to continue moving in its current direction.
 This is often driven by "Supply/Demand Imbalance" where buyers or sellers overwhelm the other side for an extended period.
 *   **Mean Reversion**: The mathematical "gravity" that pulls price back to a central equilibrium.
 This happens when the imbalance reaches an extreme and liquidity returns to the market.
+For a deep dive into how to trade these regimes, see our guide on [Modern Market Strategies: Mastering Mean Reversion](/blog/modern-market-strategies-mastering-mean-reversion).

 ![Momentum and Mean Reversion Dynamics](/img/momentum-mean-reversion.webp)